 We can REFURBISH your Wahl 5-N-1 Blade for $10.00

 This includes new factory parts if they are broken.
 Refurbishing extends usable blade life and SAVES MONEY!!

 Here is the refurbishing process:

-- The blade will not be re-sharpened.
-We take the bottom blade and polish the cutting edge on a factory wheel for 5-N-1's only.
+- We take the bottom blade and polish the cutting edge on a factory wheel for 5-N-1's only.

 - The spring deck (black part) is replaced if any of the tabs are broken, or we leave the old one on.

 - We take the old cutter and refurb it or replace it with a factory cutter valued at $6.00

 - The re-furbished blade looks and cuts like an almost new blade without buying a new blade.

 -We will give you a "Tip Sheet" on the functionality of the 5-N-1 blade, and cleaning tips.

 You get an "almost new" blade for $10.00

 NOTE: The enclosed spring decks for the 5-N-1 "Pro's" are not available yet, it can be replaced with the standard spring deck if its broken and unusable.
 But you have to indicate that on the inventory sheet because some folks love the closed top, but do not like the open top.

 *** We are a Wahl Distributor and Repair Center ***